immersive-web/webxr/explainer.md

 ### Non-exclusive sessions ("Magic Windows")

-There are several scenarios where it's beneficial to render a scene on the page whose view is controlled by device tracking.
+There are several scenarios where it's beneficial to render a scene whose view is controlled by device tracking within a 2D page.
 For example:

  - Using phone rotation to view panoramic content.
  - Taking advantage of 6DoF tracking on devices (like [Tango](https://get.google.com/tango/) phones) with no associated headset.